Northampton, University of

 Easy to get into?
-You'll need somewhere between 180 and 340 UCAS entry points, but in the spirit of widening participation, non-traditional qualifications are welcomed.
+You'll need somewhere between 280 and 320 UCAS entry points, but in the spirit of widening participation, non-traditional qualifications are welcomed.
 No particular A-level grades are expected, but some courses will require specific A-levels.
 Mature students are considered in their own right.
 Click here to find out more.

-Vital statistics: Around 15,000 students.
-At undergraduate level, women outnumber men (62 per cent of students are female).
+Vital statistics: Over 14,000 students, and over half are over 21 at the start of study.
 They have a wide range of undergraduate and postgraduate degrees, certificates and diplomas.
 There are six schools: Applied sciences, the arts, education, health, Northampton Business School and social sciences.
-One of five universities offering two year fast-track degrees.
+Two year fast-track degrees are on offer too.

 Added value: You can study leather technology at postgraduate level, this being the centre of the British shoe industry, and it prides itself on links with business.
 The BA (Hons) in social welfare is the only course in the UK to combine a degree with a Certificate in Fundraising from the Institute of Fundraising.
 As part of the university's new strategy, it aims to be the top university in the UK for social enterprise by 2015, and was awarded the international accolade of "Changemaker Campus" from the world's leading network of social entrepreneurs last year in recognition of its commitment to social enterprise.
 Huge investment in new developments are underway- £11m in the science and technology school, £3.8m in the education school, half a million into the Students' Union, and £25m into the construction of the St John's Halls of Residences, which was completed earlier this year.
 Outline planning permission has also been granted for a brand new Waterside Campus, which will see all six of the university's schools moved to the site in Northampton's Waterside Enterprise Zone.
 The astronomical £330m project is hoped to be up and running by Autumn 2018.

-Teaching: 41st out of 124 in the Complete University Guide, a huge improvement on last year.
+Teaching: 19th out of 124 in the Complete University Guide, a huge improvement on last year.

 Any accommodation?
-There are 1,700 rooms available across both campuses and in Northampton town centre, with a further 450 rooms available from January 2014 with the opening of the new halls of residence.
-Rent ranges from £58 for a twin room to £115 for a single room with en-suite.
+There are 1,700 rooms available across both campuses and in Northampton town centre, with a further 449 rooms made available since earlier this year with the opening of the new halls of residence.
+Rent ranges from £60 for a twin room to £118.50 for a single room with en-suite.
 Click here for a price list, and here for a virtual tour of the halls.

 Cheap to live there?
 Not bad.
-The average for private rents is around £70 to £75 per week.
+Private rents can go for anything from £75 to £105 per week.

 Transport links: Northampton is on the train line from London Euston to the West Midlands and the North West.
 A number of trains stop in Northampton and the journey to London or Birmingham takes one hour.
 Or you can drive: it's 20 minutes to the M1.
 Or take the coach from Northampton town centre.
 There are free buses between the two main campuses and subsidised fares between the campuses and the town centre and railway station.

-Bursaries: Variable means-tested bursaries may be available to eligible undergraduates whose family incomes are less than £40,000.
+Bursaries: Means-tested bursaries may be available to eligible undergraduates whose family incomes are less than £40,000.
 There are also a wide range of scholarships.
 Visit the website for details.

 The fun stuff